dwaite/connect/openid-connect-4-identity-assurance/scope.md

 # Scope and Requirements

-The scope of the extension is to define a mechanism to assert verified claims, in general, and to introduce new Claims about the End-User required in the identity assurance space; one example would be the place of birth.
+The scope of the extension is to define a mechanism to assert verified Claims, in general, and to introduce new Claims about the End-User required in the identity assurance space; one example would be the place of birth.

 The RP will be able to request the minimal data set it needs (data minimization) and to express requirements regarding this data and the evidence and the identity verification processes employed by the OP.